-One of the primary forms of mental health treatment available in Australia is psychotherapy.
-The many psychotherapy types and wide range of applications make it the tool of choice when it comes to improving the mental health of people.
+Psychotherapy is one of the primary forms of mental health treatment in Australia.
+The many psychotherapy types, and wide range of applications, make it the tool-of-choice for improving the mental health.

-If you’ve been searching for mental health treatments and professionals, you’ve definitely stumbled upon psychotherapy and the different types of psychological therapy that are available.
-You are also more than likely to be feeling overwhelmed at the sheer amount of information.
-However mental health can be a delicate subject and it is vital to understand the different types of psychological therapy that you can access.
+If you’ve been searching for mental health treatments and professionals, you’ve discovered there are many types of psychological therapies.
+You probably feel overwhelmed at the sheer amount of information.
+However, mental health is a delicate subject and it is vital to understand the types of psychological therapy that you can access.

 What is psychotherapy?

-Psychotherapy is also known as psychological treatment and is an umbrella term that refers to all types of psychological therapy provided by mental health professionals.
-This includes services provided by a psychologist, psychiatrist, counselor or even general practitioner.
+Psychotherapy is also known as psychological treatment.
+It’s an umbrella term that refers to all types of psychological therapy provided by mental health professionals.
+This includes services provided by a psychologist, psychiatrist, counsellor or general practitioner.

-Informally it is also known as talk therapy because the primary line of treatment deals with dissecting your thoughts under the guidance of a mental health professional.
-While this might seem rudimentary, the simple approach of most types of psychological therapy dives deep into any self-destructive patterns of behaviour and feelings that may be causing mental health concerns.
+Informally, it’s also known as Talk Therapy.
+This is because the primary line of treatment deals with dissecting your thoughts under the guidance of a mental health professional.
+While this might seem basic, most types of psychological therapy dive deep into self-destructive patterns and feelings that may causing mental health concerns.

-No matter which of the psychotherapy types you choose, it will help you see why something is destructive or negative so that you can change your behaviour and bring about positive change in every aspect of your daily life.
+No matter which of the psychotherapy types you choose, it will help you see why something is destructive or negative.
+This helps you can change your behaviour and bring positive change in every aspect of your daily life.

 The different psychotherapy types draw influence from psychoanalysis but are more influenced by neurobiology.
 This means they rely on evidence-based methodologies that help patients deal effectively with mental health issues.
 The therapy you undergo is linked closely with your current mental condition and lifestyle factors.